mgechev/blog.mgechev.com/_drafts/fast-angular-data-structures-versionable.md

 ### $watchCollection

-How we can reduce the keys over which AngularJS' dirty checker iterates over?
-If we have a collection with 100,000,000 items, how to make AngularJS iterate only over a few of them in order to know whether the collection has changed?
+How we can reduce the keys over which AngularJS' dirty checker iterates?
+If we have a collection with 100,000,000 items, how to make AngularJS iterates only over a few of them in order to detect if the collection has changes?
 We will definitely need a wrapper but how to do the optimization?

-AngularJS does not need to iterate over the entire collection but only over a control flag, which shows the change in the collection.
+AngularJS does not need to iterate over the entire collection but only needs to check a control flag, which shows the change in the collection.
 What we can do is to have a wrapper, which keeps a reference to a standard JavaScript array.
 All operations over the wrapper will be forwarded to the array but the ones, which change the collection, will update the control flag, with a new value.
 On the next iteration of the `$digest` loop, AngularJS will check only the control flag and if it differs from its previous value the callbacks associated with the expression will be invoked.

 But how we can limit AngularJS to watch **only** the control flag?
 We can do something like: